amidaware/trmm-docs/docs/backup.md

 ## Schedule to run Daily via Cron

 !!!note
     You MUST enable [passwordless sudo](https://timonweb.com/devops/how-to-enable-passwordless-sudo-for-a-specific-user-in-linux/) for your linux user or you won't get all files backed up, do a dry run first before setting up a schedule!
+You should verify this also by doing a test restore or verify the files have content.

 To schedule automated daily backups run the script with the `--schedule` flag